aarcilla/Bookland/README.md

 3. Configure administrator email settings (for sending password reset emails, etc.)
 	a) Open the 'Web.config' file in the main Bookland project
 	b) Under the 'appSettings' section, edit the value of each email-related setting (denoted as key, e.g. 'smtpHost') based on your nominated email provider and account
+	c) If you would rather not use or bother to configure email, set the 'emailEnabled' setting to 'false';
+	keep in mind email-reliant features, including password reset and checkout invoice, won't work
-	c) Example values (which are made up) are provided for a Gmail-based account
+	d) Example values (which are made up) are provided for a Gmail-based account
 4. Generate database based on project code (i.e. EF Code First)
 	a) Visual Studio > Tools menu > NuGet Package Manager > Package Manager Console
 	b) In the Package Manager Console, type 'add-migration Init' and wait until completion